 Faculty success at the 2024 Research Impact and Engagement Awards

-Faculty of Social Sciences researchers pick up two Research Impact and Engagement Awards at this years' inaugural awards celebrating the long road of engagement and resulting impact.
+Faculty of Social Sciences researchers pick up three Research Impact and Engagement Awards at this years' inaugural awards celebrating the long road of engagement and resulting impact.

 The Research Impact and Engagement Awards 2024 recognise and celebrate the exceptional contributions of researchers and support teams who strive to make a meaningful difference in the world.